This Registry-Registrar Agreement (this "Agreement") is between

 protocol used by the Registry System.

-registration period in the period during which registered trademark
+period in the period during which registered trademark and service mark

-may be used to verify the right of an applicant for a Registered Name
+to verify the right of an applicant for a Registered Name to register in

 2. OBLIGATIONS OF REGISTRY OPERATOR

-to its arrangements with ICANN.
-Nothing in this Agreement entitles Registrar
+according to its arrangements with ICANN.
+Nothing in this Agreement

-to enforce any agreement between Registry Operator and ICANN.
+entitles Registrar to enforce any agreement between Registry Operator

 2.2.
 Maintenance of Registrations Sponsored by